 What to Wear in Winter in Central Australia?

 In winter, you need to wear scarfs, beanies, gloves, and windbreakers to fight the winds.
 The temperature during the day is generally pleasant, with the Centralian sun shining high.
 However, as soon as the sun is down, the temperatures drop significantly.
-The evenings are chill and nights cold.
+The evenings are chilly and nights cold.
 If you plan to camp out in the bush, warm clothes, socks, jackets and several layers of clothes are a must.
 The weekend we decided to go camping in Rainbow Valley, it was one of the coldest – 0 degree Celsius during the night.
 The morning glow over the orange rock formation was worth all the struggles!

 What Do You Need if You Visit Central Australia in Summer?

-One of the first things you need to do after arriving in Australia is to buy sunscreen.
+One of the first things you need to do immediately after arriving in Australia is to buy sunscreen.
 Don’t trust what you have bought in your country.
 The Australian ones are much better (and don’t shine on your face) because the country has the biggest number of skin cancer.
 The reasons for that is the ozone hole that is comfortably sitting over the continent for decades.

 If you have sensitive or very white skin, you need to do more than applying a sunscreen.
 In Australia, you can buy clothing with sun protection.
 If you don’t take any additional measures to protect your skin from the strong sun, at least wear brim hat all the time.
 No need to be one of those funny ones with an insect net at the front; only tourists wear them anyway.